trinsic-id/v2-sdk/docs/reference/services/connect-service.md

 Fetch an identity verification session by its ID.

-If the Session has been completed successfully, the results will be available in the `result_vp` field of the returned Session.
+If the Session has been completed successfully, the results will be available in the {{ field_ref("GetSessionResponse", "session.result_vp") }} field of the returned Session.
 See [Get Verification Results](#get-verification-results) for information on parsing this field.

-If the Session failed for any reason (cancellation, identity verification failure, expiration, etc.), the failure reason will be given by the `fail_code` field.
+If the Session failed for any reason (cancellation, identity verification failure, expiration, etc.), the failure reason will be given by the {{ field_ref("GetSessionResponse", "session.fail_code") }} field.

 {{ proto_sample_start() }}